dbist/cockroach-docker/cockroach-django/README.md

 ## Getting started
 >If you are using Google Chrome as your browser, you may want to navigate here `chrome://flags/#allow-insecure-localhost` and set this flag to `Enabled`.

+## The following step is no longer necessary, including composeexample as part of the repo.
+It can also be generated locally `django-admin startproject composeexample .`

 1) `docker-compose run web django-admin startproject composeexample .`

 ```bash